 Example of use: I’ve run out of energy; it’s time to throw in the towel.

 Sport of origin: Boxing

 Original meaning: During the mid-nineteenth century, a boxer’s seconds had to throw an object into the ring if the fighter was clearly losing the match.
 The sponge used for cleaning the boxer between rounds was usually the closest item to hand, so the expression ‘throw up the sponge’ became common.
 Over time, this became ‘throw in the towel’.

 Over to you

 Which sporting-related words or phrases do you know that we use in everyday language?
 Drop them in the comments!

-If you liked this post, you may also enjoy the next one in the series: Surprising origins of food-related phrases
+If you liked this post, you may enjoy the others in the series:

 Disclosure: Some of the links on this page are affiliate links.
 This means, at zero cost to you, I will earn an affiliate commission if you click on the link and finalise a purchase.
 This helps me to keep this website running.
 I only recommend products and services that I trust and am comfortable endorsing.
 Find out more.